raspberrypilearning/button-switch-scratch-pi/en/step_2.md

 --- task ---

-Click on the **Add Extension** button on the bottom left-hand corner.
+Click on the **Add Extension** button in the bottom left-hand corner.

 ![Add Extension button](images/codeLED_addExtensionButton.png)